ai governance setup: solving the three-party identity problem

 what we did

-i replaced the entire custom JWT verification layer with gatewaystack’s identity module — one function call instead of ~100 lines of manual JWKS fetching, issuer validation, and scope extraction.
+replaced the entire custom auth layer with a single identity module. one function call instead of ~100 lines of manual JWT handling.

 the result

-inner went from “working but fragile” to production-hardened in one week. the identity layer now handles authentication uniformly across three client surfaces through a single code path. the custom JWT verification code was eliminated entirely — reducing the auth surface area and removing a class of bugs.
+the app went from “working but fragile” to production-hardened in one week. three client surfaces authenticate through a single code path. the custom JWT code was eliminated entirely — removing an entire class of potential auth bugs.

-the audit trail answered the question that every AI system eventually faces: “who accessed what data through the AI, and when?” inner can now prove the answer cryptographically.
+the audit trail answers the question every AI system eventually faces: “who accessed what data through the AI, and when?” the system can now prove the answer cryptographically.

 key decisions